makersacademy/Taster/post.md

-# Builting a Motivation Poster Website in a weekend!
+# Building a Motivation Poster Website in a weekend!

 We'll build a website that allows you to create a motivational poster using an image and text that the user inputs.